 The light turns green, but the man does not notice.
-The woman, in a convertible behind him, waits, but the man does not notice the light change.
+The woman in a convertible behind him waits, but the man does not notice the light change.
 The woman begins pounding on her steering wheel and yelling at the man to move, but the man does not move.
-The woman goes ballistic inside her car, ranting and raving at the man, pounding on her steering wheel and dash.
+The woman goes ballistic inside her car, ranting and raving at the man, pounding on her steering wheel and dashboard.
 The light turns yellow and the woman begins to blow her horn and screams and curses at the man.
 The man, hearing the commotion, looks up and sees the yellow light and accelerates through the intersection just as the light turns red.

 Now the woman is beside herself and is screaming in frustration as she misses her chance to get through the intersection.
 Still in mid-ranting, she looks up into the barrel of a gun held by a very serious policeman.
 The policeman tells her to shut off her car while keeping both hands in sight.
 She complies, speechless at what is happening.
-After she shuts off the engine she is ordered to exit the car with her hands up and to then place her hands on the car.
+After she shuts off the engine, she is ordered to exit the car with her hands up and to then place her hands on the car.
 She is quickly cuffed and hustled off in a patrol car, too bewildered to ask any questions.

 She is hustled off to the station where she is fingerprinted, photographed, searched, booked, and put in a cell.
 After several hours, an officer removes her from the cell and returns her to the booking room where the arresting officer is waiting with her personal effects.
 "I am really sorry," he says, "for the mistake.
 You see, I pulled up behind you when you were blowing your horn and cussing a blue streak at the car in front of you.
-And then I noticed the 'CHOOSE LIFE' license plate holder and the 'FOLLOW ME TO SUNDAY SCHOOL' bumper sticker and the chrome plated Christian fish symbol on the trunk.
+And then I noticed the 'CHOOSE LIFE' license plate holder and the 'FOLLOW ME TO SUNDAY SCHOOL' bumper sticker and the chrome plated "Christian" fish symbol on the trunk.
 So, naturally, I assumed that you stole the car."

 Now, this is one of those religious e-mails that we all receive from time to time.
-We know that nobody would be arrested in this manner and yet, this fictitious story struck a chord with me.
+We know that nobody would be arrested in this manner, and yet this fictitious story struck a chord with me.
 Hopefully it did with you, too.
 It should serve to remind us of the great responsibility we have had placed upon us.
 We have been called to represent God's way of life to this world and to one another.
 We are to do so by the way that we live.

 There is no doubt that we live in a world that is "anti-God."
 That does not mean that there is no belief IN God, of sorts.
 But the belief professed by the vast majority of people is not a force that motivates right conduct or develops right character.
 God is just someone who is called upon as a last resort when all else fails.